Our fish is mostly from WA Australia.

 It’s caught in clean, brackish waters from the Murchison River to the south coast, and is especially popular in the Swan, Blackwood and Warren River systems.

-Effie’s stocks fresh WA black bream fillets—locally sourced and ready to cook.
+Effie’s stocks fresh WA black bream fillets often in season.
+Locally sourced and ready to cook.

 🌊 Estuary Grown, Naturally Sustainable